 In summary, the course Main Group Chemistry CHEM 629 this semester will have an emphasis on NMR spectroscopy.
-It will cover modern one- and two-dimensional NMR techniques for liquids, suspensions, and solids.
-In the foreground will be multinuclear and solid-state NMR applications on a wide range of compounds and materials that are interesting for inorganic and organometallic main group chemistry, minerals, and polymers.
+It will also cover modern one- and two-dimensional NMR techniques for liquids, such as DOSY, suspensions, and solids.
+In the foreground will be multinuclear and solid-state NMR applications on a wide range of compounds and materials that are interesting for inorganic chemistry, minerals, and polymers.